 Skip to content

-Creating and distributing a drip campaign effectively has never been easier.
+Creating and distributing an effective drip campaign has never been easier.
 Using any of the many automation software solutions available will ensure timely delivery to your clients’ inboxes.
+Let’s dive into the essentials that will help you create successful campaigns.

-What makes for a successful real estate drip campaign?
+What makes for a successful real estate email drip campaign?

-The first step in building a drip campaign is to make sure the contact information you’re using is properly segmented and up-to-date.
+The first step is to make sure the contact information you’re using is properly segmented and up to date.
 The last thing you want to do is send a current client prospect emails.

 2. Content and cadence

-Your email should be in HTML format and include all your contact information and photo.
-The recipient should be able to unsubscribe.
-Use uncluttered graphic design to make your emails stand out.
+Your email should be in HTML format and include all your contact information and a photo.
+The recipient should be able to easily unsubscribe.

 4. Landing page

-Too many emails will lead to more clients unsubscribing.
-To reach prospects you want to be direct and timely — consider weekly emails for a fixed period of 6 weeks to 3 months.
-If you don’t get a response in that timeframe you can try again down the road.
+Too many emails will lead to clients unsubscribing.
+Sending one or two monthly emails is a good starting point.
 For a nurture campaign, you may email monthly for anywhere from one to three years.

 Open rate, response rate, and conversion are the primary measures to be watching.
 Keep in mind that the cost of attracting new clients is generally five times that of retaining an existing client.
 And, with roughly 70% of clients saying they would use the same real estate agent for their next home purchase, you don’t want to underestimate the impact of a good nurture campaign.